-The CARAs use the internet to allow people all over the world to assist in the nominating and judging process.
+The CASA Awards programs allow people all over the world to assist in the nominating and judging process.
 By using the web, we can get more people involved, and simultaneously guarantee consistently high-quality judging.

-In order to join a nominating committee for the CARAs, any person may apply using the application form on this website no later than November 27.
+In order to join a nominating committee, any person may apply using the application form on this website no later than September 12 (AVAs) / November 28 (CARAs).

 S/he must have adequate a cappella experience and knowledge , have no relations/conflicts of interest with any competing groups in the category(ies) in which s/he is working, and s/he must be committed to impartiality .
 Judges and nominators can be anywhere in the world while they are performing their duties but they must be CASA members in order to participate.
 (If you wish to apply, you may purchase a CASA membership at the following page: www.casa.org/individual_membership.)